Holiday pay and bonus dispute solicitors

 The entitlement to holiday pay is a statutory right under the Working Time Regulations 1998.
-This law gives full time workers 28 paid days annual leave per annum.
+This law gives full time workers 28 paid days annual leave per year.

-If your employer has failed to pay your holiday pay, deducted your wages after you have taken annual leave, or refused to allow you to take paid leave, then come and speak to one of our holiday pay solicitors.
-You will find we offer all our clients a down to earth, practical approach to resolving their holiday pay claim, and work hard to preserve the existing relationship between employers and employees.
+If your employer has failed to pay your holiday pay, deducted your wages after you have taken annual leave, or refused to allow you to take paid leave, then our expert Holiday Pay Solicitors can help you.

-You do not have a statutory right to take bank or public holidays off work, with or without pay.
-This will depends on your employment contract.
+You do not have a statutory right to take bank holidays or public holidays off work, with or without pay.
+This will depend on what is written in your employment contract.

-Your employment contact may say that you have the right to statutory holidays or it may not say anything about contractual holidays or statutory holidays.
+Your employment contract may say that you have the right to statutory holidays or it may not say anything about contractual holidays or statutory holidays.
 In these cases, your employer can:

-- ask you to work bank or public holidays, or
+- ask you to work bank or public holidays

 - give you bank and public holidays off without paying you for them.
-In this case, you won't lose your right to take your full statutory holiday allowance of 28 days at some other point, or
+In this case, you won't lose your right to take your full statutory holiday allowance of 28 days at some other point

-- give you bank and public holidays off and pay you for them but ask you to count them towards your statutory holiday entitlement, or
+- give you bank and public holidays off and pay you for them but ask you to count them towards your statutory holiday entitlement

 Yes.
 In November 2014, the Employment Appeal Tribunal ruled that overtime must be calculated into holiday pay rates.

-There are three types of situations where an employee can bring a claim under the Working Time Regulations 1998.
+There are three situations where an employee can bring a holiday pay claim under the Working Time Regulations 1998.
 They are: